Invis1ble/scrollbox/README.md

 # Scrollbox

-A lightweight jQuery plugin, that allows to scroll any div and triggers event when scrolling to defined point.
+A lightweight jQuery custom scrollbar plugin, that triggers event when reached the defined point.

 ## Usage